Talos-crypto/talos-crypto/_team-members/1_anwar_hithnawi.md

 linkedin: 'https://www.linkedin.com/in/anwarhit/'
 ---

-Anwar Hithnawi is a Ph.D. candidate and research assistant at the Distributed Systems Group at ETH Zurich.
+Anwar Hithnawi is a researcher at the NetSys Lab at UC Berkeley, USA.